Tremirre/NewsFuse/README.md

 ## Limitations

-- The extension is not yet published on Chrome Web Store, so it has to be installed manually and the Flask application has to be run locally.
+- The extension is not yet published on Chrome Web Store, so it has to be installed manually and the FastAPI application has to be run locally.
 - The extension does not yet support direct quotes, so they are being parsed as any other sentence.
 - Reported speech is sometimes being incorrectly classified as biased.
 - Highlighting engine has some issues with highlighting sentences that contain HTML tags and might omit some of the sentences or highlight them incorrectly.